kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 &= 30 + \frac{1}{\frac{106}{77}}\\
 \end{aligned}
 $${#eq:part}
-Why do we write it like this? we want to get whole number quotients and whole number remainders and the trick is to always divide the larger number by the smaller, by inverting the remainder fraction.
+Why do we write it like this?
+We want to get whole number quotients and whole number remainders.
+The trick is to always divide the larger number by the smaller, by _inverting_ the remainder fraction.
 If you keep in mind that our goal always is an improper fraction, you are good to go.

 "Because $\frac{3257}{106}$ is a rational number, the continued fraction terminates.
 The full expansion is shown in @eq:full below: